Printer Friendly PDF

 - In Texas, 1,660 new diagnoses are expected and 986 stomach cancer deaths are anticipated in 2015.

-- Two-thirds of those diagnosed with stomach cancer are over 65.
+- Nearly two-thirds of those diagnosed with stomach cancer are over 65.

 - Demographics: More men than women are diagnosed with the disease.
 People over the age of 50 and those with a family history of the disease have a higher risk of developing stomach cancer.
 Hispanics, African Americans, and Asian/Pacific Islanders are more likely to develop stomach cancer.